forkymcforkface/RGBPi-Extra/README.md

 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made.
-RGBPi OS uses a custom kernel driver and custom compiled version of retroarch.
-Pre-Compiled Cores from libretro, Retropie, batocera, lakka will not work (mostly).
-I have found that compiling cores on the RGBpi OS itself works best, but can still take some adjustments in the cmake flags.

  **DO NOT ASK QUESTIONS IN DISCORD/TELEGRAM FOR ANY ISSUES YOU MAY RUN INTO.**